rolandtoth/TemplateLatteReplace/README.md

 The base layout file that all views will use.

+### Options

+- Load additional macros: whether to include additional macros (from v2.4)
+- Load additional filters: whether to include additional filters (from v2.4)
+- Use latte extension: if checked, you can remove PHP tempate files and use only Latte files.
+Note: admin.php must be renamed to admin.latte if you check this.
+For PHP logic you can still use ready.php (or _init.php) and use conditionals to target specific templates (eg. if($page->template == 'basic-page')).

 ### Clear cache

 If checked, Latte cache will be cleared on saving the module.